two-keys/code-editor/README.md

 * ReactJs NextJs
 * React should be functional and use hooks, no class nonsense
 * Jest for testing (Cyprus??)*
-* Webpack & Babel for bundle and transpile
 * Handles all the UI

 ## C# API